Emotional and Mental Well-Being

 See the collection of research and published articles for the topic of stress and burnout among anesthesia professionals.

-- How do you cope with a Perioperative death or catastrophe?
+- Coping with a perioperative death or catastrophe?

 - CRNAs and PTSD